Home » Recipes » 30-Minute Meals » Beanie Weenies (Franks and Beans)

 PRO TIP:

-Reheating: Warm over medium heat on the stovetop until heated through, or microwave for 1-2 minutes.
+Reheating: Warm over medium heat on the stovetop until heated through, or microwave for 1 to 2 minutes.

-Freezing: Store in an airtight container for up to 3 months.
-Thaw in the fridge overnight and reheat before serving.
+Freezing: Freeze in an airtight container for up to 3 months.
+Thaw in the fridge overnight before reheating.

 A bowl of beanie weenies with a spoon shot.